cubistcastle/static-site-generators/README.md

    * Conditional file inclusion is absolutely required though.
 * Working "in-place" is a bonus, as it makes migration easier.
 * Handling symlinks in the input tree is required.
+   * This will come up time and time again as something that many tools fail on.